Skip to main content

 Visits are arranged to TV and photography studios, and post-production houses.
 There’s also the opportunity to go to conferences and this is your chance to build networks with key industry experts.
 In addition, you have the advantage of Brunel’s close location to London for trips to exhibitions celebrating the creative industries.

 The course can be studied full-time over three years, or four years with a placement year.
-This time in industry helps you to further prepare for the world of work and you’ll have a year’s worth of invaluable professional experience when you graduate.
+This year spent in industry helps you to further prepare for the world of work and you’ll have a year’s worth of invaluable professional experience when you graduate.
 If you decide to go on a digital media placement year, you will have the opportunity of working in the ever-growing creative industries.

 ScreenSkills logo